-Not to mention, TWO THIRDS of gun owners own more than one firearm.3 A waiting period could not possibly affect those purchasing an additional firearm.
+Not to mention, TWO THIRDS of gun-owners own more than one firearm.3 A waiting period could not possibly have an effect on those purchasing an additional firearm.
 First-time buyers seeking a firearm for self-defense would be affected by a waiting period that limits their ability to safeguard themselves and their loved ones.

-There is absolutely NO scientific evidence that waiting periods affect suicide, homicide, or mass shootings.4
+There is absolutely NO scientific evidence that waiting periods have an effect on suicide, homicide or mass shootings.4

 CONCLUSION: A waiting period would not have stopped the tragedy in Lewiston, and it's an arbitrary measure that is not based in reality.
 It does nothing to improve the background check system, assess the mental health of the purchaser, or prevent firearms from getting into the hands of criminals.
-In fact, it imposes a burden on lawabiding individuals who want to obtain a firearm for personal protection.
+In fact, it imposes a burden on law-abiding individuals who want to obtain a firearm for personal protection.